kaoh/globalplatform/docs/index.md

+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
+---

 # Abstract

 The GlobalPlatform card specification is a standard for the management of the contents on a smart card.
 Mainly this comprises the installation and the removal of applications.
 Practically these applications are always [JavaCard](http://www.oracle.com/technetwork/java/javacard/overview/index.html)